 Basically, two types of sexual harassment have been outlined under Title VII which are:

 - Quid pro quo, which consists of the victim having to tolerate some form of sexual harassment in return for an employment favor, such as a promotion, a raise, or even maintaining one’s job.
 Quid pro quo literally means “something for something.”

 - Hostile work environment occurs when the sexually harassing conduct has become so severe or persuasive in the area that it becomes abusive or offensive; this type of environment may be intimidating or cause enough discomfort and fear to negatively affect one’s ability to perform at work.

-Examples of sexually harassing behaviors can include:
+Examples of sexual harassment can include: